symfony/symfony-docs/reference/constraints/UniqueEntity.rst

 .. versionadded:: 2.1
     The ``errorPath`` option was added in Symfony 2.1.

-If the entity violates against this constraint the error message is bound to the first field.
-If there are more than one fields it may be desired to bind the error message to another field.
+If the entity violates constraint the error message is bound to the first field in `fields`_.
+If there are more than one fields, you may want to map the error message to another field.

 Consider this example: